WSU-CDSC/microservices/Resources/checkmeta.md

 ## About:
 This script is the core of ongoing monitoring of metadata in current workflows.
 When run on a target directory, it will treat all folders in the top level of that directory as archival packages and scan their metadata (unless the `-t` flag has been used on the input).

+## How Script Works:
+This script will take a top level collection directory (such as